My Beautiful Dark Twisted Fantasy: Marketing

-Before the album's release, West initiated the free music program GOOD Fridays through his website beginning August 20, 2010, offering a free download of a new song for each Friday.
-West tweeted that he was aware "y'all need the music so I'm dropping 1 new song every weekend until Xmas", explaining a release could be a song by him, Jay-Z, or another artist.
+Before the release of My Beautiful Dark Twisted Fantasy, West initiated the music program GOOD Fridays through his website beginning August 20, 2010, offering a free download of a new song for each Friday.
+West tweeted that he was aware his fans needed new music, "so I'm dropping 1 new song every weekend until Xmas" and he explained a release could be a song by him, Jay-Z, or another artist.
 Titled after his imprint label GOOD Music, the program generated considerable publicity ahead of the release of My Beautiful Dark Twisted Fantasy.
-Young Money Entertainment online marketing coordinator Karen Civil retrospectively called the program genius, detailing: "He did something no one had ever done before, and at a point when he was the most hated person in music, he brought excitement back with his Friday releases."
-GOOD Fridays was originally intended to run until December 2010, but West extended it through to January 2011.
+Young Money Entertainment online marketing coordinator Karen Civil retrospectively called the program genius, detailing that West undertook a program not previously attempted and "at a point when he was the most hated person in music, he brought excitement back with his Friday releases".
+GOOD Fridays was intended to run until December 2010, but West extended it through to January 2011.

 On September 12, 2010, West premiered "Runaway" with a live performance at the 2010 MTV Video Music Awards.
 Three weeks later, on October 2, he performed the song a second time on Saturday Night Live, along with "Power".
 On October 4, 2010, West announced the album's release date of November 22, after he had previously tweeted that he was "contemplating my album date".
-The rapper also announced that certain songs from GOOD Fridays would be included on it.
-My Beautiful Dark Twisted Fantasy was released by Def Jam and Roc-A-Fella on November 22, 2010, being made available for digital download on Amazon at a list price of $3.99, in a partnership between the former label and the company.
-This coincided with the site's $3 discount promotional offer on MP3 purchases, validated with a code.
-Four singles were released from the album and became top 40 hits on the US Billboard Hot 100, with the lead single "Power" released on July 1, 2010, charting at number 22.
-"Runaway" was released on October 4, and reached number 12, while "Monster" and "All of the Lights" were released on October 23, 2010 and January 18, 2011, respectively; they both charted at number 18.
+He also announced that certain songs from GOOD Fridays would be included on it.
+My Beautiful Dark Twisted Fantasy was released by Def Jam and Roc-A-Fella on November 22, 2010, being made available for digital download on Amazon at a list price of $3.99.
+The deal was only offered by Amazon, while the album was simultaneously made available on iTunes and West's website linked to this release.
+Four singles were released from it and all reached the top 40 of the US Billboard Hot 100, with the lead single "Power" released on July 1, 2010, charting at number 22.
+"Runaway" was released on October 4, and reached number 12, while "Monster" and "All of the Lights" were released on October 23, 2010, and January 18, 2011, respectively; they both charted at number 18.